 Additional Resources: Careers, Research, Graduate School, etc.

-- Applying to graduate school: explores when and if to apply, what materials you need to prepare, how to choose a program, and what job prospects are like in various field.
-Usually offered in late September.
+- Applying to graduate school in religion:explores the variety of graduate programs in religion, how to choose a program, what materials are needed to apply, and what job prospects are like in the field.
+Usually offered early in the fall semester.